Julien, Twins pound Giants 7-1 in series finale

 UP NEXT

 San Francisco heads to Milwaukee for a four-game series.
-LHP Scott Alexander (4-0, 4.42 ERA) is the Giants' projected starter Thursday.
+The Giants have yet to announce a starting pitcher for Friday.

 Minnesota hosts Toronto for a three-game series, starting Friday.
-RHP Louie Varland (2-0, 4.18 ERA) is expected to start Friday.
+RHP Louie Varland (2-0, 4.18 ERA) is expected to start for the Twins Friday at Target Field.

 for more features.